{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Paris on the Prairie

-But if you go looking for data center executives on YouTube saying “What was I thinking building a colocation facility in Chicago?” you won’t come up with any hits.
+But if you go looking for data center executives on YouTube saying, “What was I thinking building a colocation facility in Chicago?” you won’t come up with any hits.

-Why Chicago for Colo?
+Why Chicago for Colocation?

 Fact is – there are many Chicago colocation service providers that made a strategic decision to build their facility in the Chicagoland area, for reasons which include: